maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-15.md

 ### Abstract

-The Ethereum researchers have put forth a proposal for a new RPC endpoint called `eth_sendRawTransactionConditional`, which is designed to facilitate the bundled transactions introduced in [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337).
-This proposal has been successfully implemented in [PR#945](https://github.com/maticnetwork/bor/pull/945) within the Bor client.
+The Ethereum researchers have put forth a proposal for a new RPC endpoint called `eth_sendRawTransactionConditional` (implemented as `bor_sendRawTransactionConditional`), which is designed to facilitate the bundled transactions introduced in [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337).
+This proposal has been successfully implemented in [PR#945](https://github.com/maticnetwork/bor/pull/945) within the Bor client in the `bor` namespace.
 The plan is to incorporate this endpoint into Bor's Mumbai and Mainnet versions to provide support for bundled transactions.

 ### Motivation